Imagine a world without Kylie Minogue. On second thoughts, don't go down that hole, because we have and it wasn't pretty. Thank goodness we have her.

 20. On a happier note, Slow was the first Number 1 on which Kylie had a writing credit.

-21. Kylie has scored 50 UK Top 40 singles, apt considering she is turning 50 in 2018.
-Her first was I Should Be So Lucky in 1988, and her latest was Santa Baby in 2017.
+21. Kylie has scored 51 UK Top 40 singles.
+Her first was I Should Be So Lucky in 1988, and her latest was Dancing in 2018.

 23. Santa Baby is also Kylie Minogue’s most streamed song, with 14 million plays.

 24. Santa Baby is among five cover versions that Kylie has taken Top 40 – The Loco-Motion was first in 1988, Tears On My Pillow was next, hitting Number 1 in 1990, she then released two in the same year, Give Me Just A Little More Time and Celebration, both in 1992.